cbryant24/styled-react/README.md

 - `delay_between`: This property receives an integer geater or equal to 0 and will set the time that will wait between the `in` and `out` animations.
 - `iteration`: This property receives an integer greater than 0 which will set the amount of iterations the animation should perform.
 This can be used only with the `in` and `out` animations
 - `delay_in`: This property receives an integer and will set the time that the component will take to take before the animation begins.
-While this time isn't reached, the component will be mounted but will not animate.
+While this time isn"t reached, the component will be mounted but will not animate.
 If this property is not set there will not be any delay for the `in` animation

 ### Animation CSS Properties